garrandall/popular-music-data/tracks/bedrock-young-money-lloyd.md

 And I got her, nigga: grocery bag

-Ooh baby, I be stuck to you like glue, baby
+Oh baby, I be stuck to you like glue, baby
 Wanna spend it all on you, baby
 My room is the G-spot
 Call me Mr. Flintstone, I can make your bed rock

-(Ooh) I-I-I-I can make your bed rock
+(Oh) I-I-I-I can make your bed rock
-(Ooh) I-I-I-I can make your bed rock, girl
+(Oh) I-I-I-I can make your bed rock, girl
-(Ooh) I-I-I-I can make your bed rock
+(Oh) I-I-I-I can make your bed rock
-(Ooh) I-I-I-I can make your bed rock (Ayy!)
+(Oh) I-I-I-I can make your bed rock (Ayy!)

 Okay, I get it, let me think, I guess it's my turn